DevExpress-Examples/blazor-DxGrid-Bind-To-Web-Api-Service/Readme.md

 ORM is EntityFrameworkCore.

-The data base is "Northwind", and its backup is in  [this folder](./CS/MyTestWebService/MyTestWebService/DBBackup).
+The database is "Northwind": [Northwind and pubs sample databases for Microsoft SQL Server](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).

 Restore the backup on your SQL server and change the connection string in [this file](./CS/MyTestWebService/MyTestWebService/Models/NWINDContext.cs) correspondingly (see the *OnConfiguring* method).